Sonja Morgan Net Worth

 In October 2016 she made her Off-Broadway acting debut in Sex Tips for Straight Women from a Gay Man, in which Sonja was played the character of a sexually repressed teacher while still incorporating her own signature bawdy sense of humor that RHONY viewers expect from her.
 In 2018 Sonja continued to perform her comedy routines at Improv Asylum and Cabaret alongside her friend and fellow RHONY, Countess Luann.

-Real Estate: Sonja Morgan owns an Upper East Side townhouse in New York City.
+In 1998 Sonja paid $9.1 million for a townhouse on Manhattan's Upper East Side.
 The five-story townhouse is located on a tree-lined street and has 4,650 square feet with five bedrooms, five and a half bathrooms, an elevator, and five fireplaces.
 Morgan's first floor features hardwood floors and a living room with an office area opening to the ground floor garden.
 The second floor holds the dining room and a small library.
 The second-floor kitchen is near the dining room and has mahogany cabinetry, green granite countertops, and a tall row of windows overlooking the backyard.
 The third floor is the master suite featuring a private sitting room and study, soaking tub and separate shower, and walk-in closets.
 The fourth floor has a bedroom, gym, a small kitchenette, and two sets of French doors opening to a terrace.
 The fifth floor has two additional bedrooms with walk-in closets.

 |Net Worth:||$8 Million|